Mediterranean Chicken Thighs

 - Butter: Feel free to throw in some butter with the shallots and dates if you crave more richness!

-- Rice Pilaf: Serve the chicken with rice pilaf for an alternative starch that complements the Mediterranean-inspired flavors.
+- Rice pilaf: Pair the chicken with rice pilaf for a flavorful side that complements the dish’s fresh and vibrant taste.

-- Herb Boost: Add fresh chopped parsley or oregano to the couscous for an extra layer of freshness and flavor.
+- Herb boost: Add fresh chopped parsley, oregano, rosemary or dill to the couscous for an extra layer of freshness and flavor.

 If you tried this Mediterranean Chicken Thighs or any other recipe on my blog please leave a 🌟 star rating and tell me how it went in the 📝 comments below.
 I love hearing from you!